 What can someone do before a test or doctor’s appointment to ease their anxiety/fear of bad news?

 It’s important to go to tests and appointments with a balance of realism and optimism.
 Having a positive outlook will not necessarily change the medical reality but helps individuals feel that they can bounce back from hearing bad news.
 Feeling resilient and capable of coping with a recurrence can help reduce the negative emotions associated with a less-than-desired result.
 Additionally, bringing a list of questions and concerns to doctor’s appointments can be a great preparation strategy.

 Under situations of high stress, many people have difficulty remembering what to ask at their appointments and then can become frustrated and more anxious when they feel that they didn’t get all of the information they needed.
 Being prepared and then becoming educated about next steps can help reduce the impact of bad news.

 Visit our website to find out more about Baylor Scott & White’s behavioral and psychological health services.

 About the author

-Dr. Ann Marie Warren is a clinical psychologist and Research Center Director for the Baylor Scott & White Trauma Research Consortium.
+Ann Marie Warren, PhD, is a clinical psychologist and research center director for the Baylor Scott & White Trauma Research Consortium.
 Her clinical and research interests include the psychological impact of injury and other medical conditions.